-NGK CR8 E or DENSO U24ESR-N 0.7-0.8 mm.
+CR8 E or U24ESR-N 0.7-0.8 mm.

 The spark plug should be taken out periodically to check the electrode gap.
-If the plug is oily or has carbon build up on it the clean it with a sand blaster.
-Following abrasive particle cleaning, the spark plug should be cleaned with a wire brush or similar.
+If the spark plug is oily or has carbon build up on it, clean it with a wire brush or similar.
 Measure the distance between electrodes using a gauge and adjust in case that it is not correct by bending the outer electrode.
 If the spark plug electrodes are oxidised, damaged or the insulation is broken then replace the plug.

-Inspect every 30 hours.
+NOTE Inspect every 30 hours.
 Replace every 60 hours.